darrengoulden/darrengdn/_posts/2020-09-04-hosting-your-own-alternate-dialling-instructions.markdown

 # MacOS

-Open up a terminal window
+Open a terminal window

 ![macos-terminal]({{ site.baseurl }}/assets/img/2020-09-04-hosting-your-own-alternate-dialling-instructions/terminal.png){: .center-image }

 # Windows

-Open up a PowerShell window
+Open a PowerShell window

 ![windows-powershell]({{ site.baseurl }}/assets/img/2020-09-04-hosting-your-own-alternate-dialling-instructions/powershell.png){: .center-image }

-_NB: The latest version of Windows includes SCP so you no longer need to use WinSCP_
+_NB: The latest version of Windows includes SCP so you no longer need to use WinSCP, however, if you prefer that, then feel free!_

 # Pull the default files from a Pexip node